-An advanced study of the syntax and semantics of the C++ programming language and the methodology of Object-Oriented program development.
-Includes program development, compiling, debugging, and implementation of programs that effectively meet application requirements.
-Course topics include: functions, classes, overloading, inheritances, polymorphism, stream input/output, templates, data structures and algorithms, and file processing.
+An advanced study of the C++ programming language and the methodology of object-oriented program development.
+Program design, implementation, and testing of programs that effectively meet application requirements.
+Topics include functions, classes, overloading, inheritance, polymorphism, pointers, templates, data structures and algorithms, and file processing.